mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 You'll need to adjust the pin configuration in this library of course.

+## Can I chain displays?
+This library has only been tested with a 64 pixel (wide) and 32 (high) RGB panel.
+Theoretically, if you want to chain two of these horizontally to make a 128x32 panel you can do so with the cable and then set the MATRIX_WIDTH to '128'.

+All of this is memory permitting of course (dependant on your sketch etc.) ...
+An ESP32 only has about 100kB of usable DMA memory, so you will have trouble dispalying any more than 32 (height) x 128 (width) pixels.

-# Notes
+# Ghosting

-Seems to work well and drive a RGB panel with decent colours and little flicker.
 If you experience ghosting, you will need to reduce the brightness level, not all RGB Matrix Panels are the same - some seem to display ghosting artefacts at lower brightness levels.
 In the setup() function do something like:

 ```
 void setup() {